Skip to Content

 /pause

-This snapshots your progress, sends partial telemetry, sets the task back to backlog in your ticket system, and clears the active task so you can pick a new one with /morning.
+This snapshots your progress, sends partial telemetry, and sets the task back to backlog in your ticket system.
+The worktree is kept so you can resume later — just open a Claude Code session in that worktree directory and run /morning.

 Finish a Task